-Previous sessions have included taking the goats on harnesses around the estate, foraging walks, positive reinforcement training, and even making ice lollies for the animals and taking the rats swimming.
+Previous sessions have included taking the goats on harnesses around the estate, foraging walks, teaching novel behaviours, and even making ice lollies for the animals and taking the rats swimming.

 These sessions are recognised and verified by the Higher Education Achievement Report (HEAR) to support your CV and boost your employability by teaching you key communication and team working skills.
 To get involved speak to your course leader.

 - Subject area: Animal, equine and wildlife